geodezyx.stats package

 geodezyx.stats.stats.dates_middle(start, end)

-Calculate the middle date between two dates.
+Compute the midpoint between two dates.

 Parameters:

-• start (datetime) – Start date.
+• start (datetime or numeric) – Start date/time.

-• end (datetime) – End date.
+• end (datetime or numeric) – End date/time.

 Returns:

-The middle date between start and end.
+middle – The midpoint between start and end.

 Return type:

-datetime
+datetime or numeric

 Parameters: